GlenKPeterson/Paguro/README.md

 How hard is it to create an immutable, type safe map in Java?
 Are you tired of writing code like this: http://glenpeterson.blogspot.com/2013/07/immutable-java-with-lists-and-other.html

-Like Guava, J-sicle cuts through the boilerplate:
+Like Guava, J-cicle cuts through the boilerplate:
 ```java
 Map<String,Integer> sToI = uMap(
         "One", 1,